Panasonic G95 vs Sony A9 II

 Studio photographers will appreciate that the Sony A9 II (unlike the G95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the G95 and the A9 II are recent models that are part of the current product line-up.
 The G95 replaced the earlier Panasonic G85, while the A9 II followed on from the Sony A9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.
+Further information on the features and operation of the G95 and A9 II can be found, respectively, in the Panasonic G95 Manual (free pdf) or the online Sony A9 II Manual.

 So what conclusions can be drawn?
 Is the Panasonic G95 better than the Sony A9 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.